 Did social media kill blogging?

 Social media did indeed cause a shift in the blogging world.
 Influencer bloggers, some of them highly paid bloggers, shifted to social media sites like Instagram, Snapchat, and TikTok.
-Now in 2021, it’s hard to even find influencers who even have a blog.
+Now, it’s hard to even find influencers who even have a blog.

 Yet, while Insta-famous influencers make six-figures and more on IG, there are bloggers (in many different niches) who make a six-figure income.